 Popular with runners, walkers, and nature enthusiasts alike, there are a total of seven well-marked, color designated trails spanning the perimeter of the property appealing to visitors of all skill levels.
-The orange trail and white trail each depart from the parking area in opposite directions and meet along the bank of the Middle Oconee River to form a 4.4 mile loop.
+The orange trail and white trail each depart from the parking area in opposite directions and meet along the bank of the Middle Oconee River to form a 4.4-mile loop.
 The remaining five trails — red, yellow, green, blue, and purple — intersect at various points throughout the longer orange and white trails and serve as connector, shortcut, or special interest trails.

-State Botanical Garden of Georgia Orange & White Trails: the run
+State Botanical Garden Orange & White Trails

 At the start of the orange trail, just off the main entrance road and steps from the parking area, sits an information shelter full of helpful wildlife guides, habitat news, and printed trail maps.
 Prefer to go paperless?
 No problem!
 Thanks to the Department of Geography at UGA and the Center for Geospatial Research at UGA, visitors can also map a hike or run using a detailed and interactive trail map on any smartphone through the Google Maps app.